top of page

 Continuous integration (CI), continuous deployment (CD), and continuous testing (CT) are key practices in the DevOps philosophy.
 CI involves merging code changes from developers into a shared repository, building and testing the code automatically, and alerting the team of any issues.
 CD is about automating the process of releasing code changes to production environments.
 CT involves continuously running tests to ensure the quality and functionality of the code.
 By implementing CI, CD, and CT, organizations can improve the efficiency and speed of their software development and delivery process, ultimately leading to faster time-to-market and more reliable software releases.

 In this tutorial, we will learn about the benefits and go into some practical work on building a CI, CD, and CT pipeline with GitHub Actions.
+For additional insights on how to optimize your CI/CD/CT pipeline with Kubernetes, you can explore Stakater's Kubernetes Consultancy services.

 Prerequisites